ektrah/nsec/index.md

 * **Agile** -- NSec features a simple object model with cryptographic agility in mind.
 All algorithms derive from a small set of base classes.
-This helps writing code against algorithm interfaces rather than specific algorithms, making it easy to support multiple algorithms or switch algorithms should the need arise.
+This helps writing code against algorithm interfaces rather than specific algorithms, making it easy to switch to a different algorithm should the need arise.

 ## Example

-The following C# example shows how to use NSec to sign some data with Ed25519 and verify the signature:
+The following C# example shows NSec can be used to sign some data with Ed25519 and verify the signature:

     {{Teaser}}